JeffreyLayton/Cloud-Shadow-Detection-Result-Generation/README.md

 ```
 py .\refresh.py
 ```
-If everything ran successfuly, there should be an output directory with the per data set results, in each dated folder, and the compiled quantitative results in several X_compiled.json files.
+If everything ran successfully, there should be an output directory with the per data set results, in each dated folder, and the compiled quantitative results in several X_compiled.json files.